Want to know what’s wrong with America? One word.

 1. Sugar is bad for oral health.

-It causes tooth decay because it’s easily digestible by the bad bacteria in our mouths.
+It doesn’t take a Dentist in Chattanooga to tell you that too much sugar is never good for anyone, especially as this can cause tooth decay (and other diseases).
+This is because it’s easily digestible by the bad bacteria in our mouths.
 Gross.
 Not to mention that something as innocent as chewing gum is awful for our jaws.
 We weren’t designed to chew all day long.
 Human jaws were designed to chew for a few minutes every couple of hours.
-TMJ, anyone?
+If you believe you have some symptoms of tooth decay due to sugary foods and drinks, then you might be interested in contacting a Dentist in Fishers for example.
+Your dentist should be able to give you regular check-ups to try and prevent any future tooth decay.

 2. Sugar is a major contributor to type 2 diabetes.

 And heart disease, obesity, Alzheimer’s… you get the idea.
 High levels of added sugar, like the stuff we eat on a daily basis, can lead to insulin resistance.
-Insulin resistance then leads to all of those awful diseases.
+The insulin resistance then leads to all of those awful diseases.
 Let’s eat fruit instead.

 3. Fructose is difficult for your liver to digest, and unused fructose turns into fat.